shaibuafeez/Wal_app/README.md

 npm run build
 # Make sure output is set to 'export' in next.config.js

-# For React (Create React App)
-npm run build
-# Output will be in the 'build' directory

-# For Vue.js
-npm run build
-# Output will be in the 'dist' directory

-# For Angular
-ng build --prod
-# Output will be in the 'dist' directory

-# For static site generators (Hugo, Jekyll, etc.)
-# Follow the build instructions for your generator
 ```

 The key requirement is having a directory of static files (HTML, CSS, JS, images) that can be served directly.